jag039/CSE15L-LabReport2/index.md

 2. In this image the handle request method is called and runs lines 13-18.
 This is because the method checks to see what the path of the url is.
 When the method checks to see if the path of the url only contains a /, however it does not.
 Then the method checks to see if the url contains the String `/add-message`.
 This is true, so the method spilts the rest of the path from the equals sign.
 The left side of the string, which is always s the reference to the string keeping track of incoming requests, takes in the right side, which is also a string that gets added to the reference s.
 ![Image](StringServer2.png)

 3. In this image the handle request method is called once again and runs lines 13-18.
 This is because the method again checks the path of the url.
 When the url path is not just a slash, the first if statement in the method is passed over, the next statement checks for the `/add-message`, which comes out as true.
 The query is then split at the equals sign into a String array.
-Parameter zero of this array becomes the reference s that the right side is concatinated to.
+Parameter zero of this array becomes the reference s that the right side, or paramater one, is concatinated to.
 ![Image](StringServer3.png)

 ## Part 2 - Bugs and Symptons, Debugging, and Testing